Police Can Make Mistakes That Can Make DUI Evidence Inadmissible

 - Skin preparation

 - Contamination of the device or test samples

 - Independent biological factors that may impact blood alcohol readings such as existing “mouth alcohol,” acid reflux, diet, and breathing patterns.

 Failure to advise you of your Miranda rights

 If you’ve been arrested for DUI and the police are conducting a "custodial interrogation" (asking you questions designed to solicit incriminating responses), they must advise you of your constitutional rights beforehand.
 If the officer doesn’t advise you of your Miranda rights, any incriminating statements you make in the absence of such notice may be deemed inadmissible as evidence.

 James Newby Law, LLC: Aggressive Colorado Springs DUI Defense Attorney

 These are just a few ways an aggressive Colorado Springs DUI attorney can challenge the evidence against you.
 At James Newby Law, LLC in Colorado Springs, we use the experience and insight gained from being a former DUI prosecutor on behalf of individuals facing the ordeal of DUI charges.
 We attack the prosecution’s case at every turn, looking for every possible weakness to put our clients in the best position to obtain favorable outcomes.

 No matter how grim things may look to you, there is always hope.
-Give me a call today at (719) 578-3322 or fill out my online form to arrange for your free, confidential initial DUI consultation.
+Contact us today to arrange for your free, confidential DUI consultation.